renerocksai/sublime_zk/README.md

 You should be all set.

-But to make sure the key-bindings will work, add those extra steps:
+**NOTE**: Sometimes the key-bindings can be tricky.
+Check it by pressing 'shift+enter'.
+This should bring up a "New note:" prompt at the bottom of your SublimeText window.
+If you see it, press 'ESC' to make it go away.
+If it didn't work, then you can manualluy import the key bindings as follows:

-* Open `Default (Windows).sublime-keymap` from your sublime_zk package folder (see step 6 above) and select all the text in there
+* Open `Default.sublime-keymap` from your sublime_zk package folder (see step 6 above) and select all the text in there
 * Go to Preferences - key bindings
 * Paste the text into your user key bindings
 * Save your key bindings

 ## Configuration

-Finally, you need to configure where your note archive is located:

-* Open `sublime_zk.sublime-settings` from your sublime_zk package folder (see step 6 above)
-* Edit the path to your archive in the `"wiki_directory"` line.
-Windows and Mac/Linux examples are provided.
+## Zettelkasten note folder

+No further configuration is necessary.
+This Zettelkasten package works with SublimeText Projects.
+It will use exactly the same directory where your SublimeText project file is located.

+### How do I create a project in SublimeText?

+That's easier than it might look.
+This is how I do it:

+* start with a fresh SublimeText window (no open files or projects).
+* Use the menu: "Projects" -> "Save Project As ..." and save this empty project into your desired Zettelkasten folder, giving the project file a name other than untitled if you like.
+* Now add the Zettelkasten folder to your project: "Project" -> "Add Folder To Project..." and select your Zettelkasten folder.
+* Done! :-)

+## Markdown filename extension
+By default, the extension `.md` is used for your notes.
+If that does not match your style, you can change it in the `sublime_zk.sublime-settings` file.
+Just replace `.md` with `.txt` or `.mdown` or whatever you like.

 ## Features